Jihad over Centuries: Introduction

+\fi Second, as the right map illustrates, contemporary Islamist violence is concentrated around several historically significant but now-declined trade points and in regions once governed by specific Islamic states.

-Motivated by these stylized facts, our empirical analysis has two goals.
-First, we aim to identify the origins of pre-colonial and contemporary city formations.
-Second, we intend to estimate the persistent influence of core pre-colonial trading cities in historical Islamic states on contemporary Islamist insurgencies.
-To examine these questions empirically, we construct artificial 0.5 × 0.5 degree (about 55km × 55km) grid cells covering the entirety of West Africa.
+Motivated by the historical background and facts, we estimate the persistent influence of core pre-colonial trading cities that flourished during the height of Islamic state power and have since declined on contemporary Islamist insurgencies, as violent religious revival.
+As a proxy for access to such declined cities, we focus on proximity to inland pre-colonial core cities with small contemporary populations.
+For empirical analysis, we construct artificial 0.5 × 0.5 degree (about 55km × 55km) grid cells covering the entirety of West Africa.